openbmc/phosphor-logging/docs/structured-logging.md

-The APIs can handle (and format appropriately) any data of the following types: signed or unsigned integers, floating point numbers, booleans, strings (C-strings, std::strings, or std::string_views), sdbusplus enums, exceptions, and pointers.
+The APIs can handle (and format appropriately) any data of the following types: signed or unsigned integers, floating point numbers, booleans, strings (C-strings, std::strings, or `std::string_views`), sdbusplus enums and `object_paths`, generic enumerations (as numbers), exceptions, and pointers.
+The APIs will also allow arbitrary type formatting for any type which has a `to_string` function defined.

 The APIs also perform compile-time analysis of the arguments to give descriptive error messages for incorrect parameters or format flags.
 Some examples are: